Berry Smoothie

-This Berry Smoothie Recipe is a celebration of deliciousness made with strawberries, blueberries, and blackberries.
-The best mixed-berry smoothie is naturally sweetened and uses a blender to blend everything from frozen bananas to berries.
-Serve this berry shake for breakfast, as a snack, or even dessert!
+This frozen Berry Smoothie is a delicious blend of strawberries, blueberries, blackberries, and frozen bananas, naturally sweetened and ready in minutes.
+Enjoy it for breakfast, a snack, or even dessert!

 - Easy — This recipe keeps it simple with a small list of easy ingredients.